aws-samples/aws-serverless-workshops/CrossRegion/README.md

 ### Text Editor

-You will need a local text editor for making minor updates to configuration files or
+You will need a local text editor for making minor updates to configuration files.

 ## Implementation Instructions